Andamanese peoples: Dental morphology

 Dental characteristics also group the Andamanese between Negrito and East-Asian samples.

 When comparing dental morphology the focus is on overall size and tooth shape.
 To measure the size and shape, Penrose's size and shape statistic is used.
 To calculate tooth size, the sum of the tooth area is taken.
 Factor analysis is applied to tooth size to achieve tooth shape.
 Results have shown that the dental morphology of Andaman Islanders resembles that of tribal populations of South Asia (Adivasi) the most, followed by Philippine Negrito groups, contemporary Southeast Asians, and East Asians.
-The tooth size of the Andamanese was found to be most similar to that of Han Chinese and Japanese.
+The tooth size of the Andamanese was found to be most similar to that of Han Chinese and Yamato Japanese.